Kachi-Awaji/GIT-intro/Lesson-3.md

 ## Version Control With Git
 To begin watching our project folder with GIT, we need to initialize what's called a **Git** repository.
 We will create one first, then talk about what it is and what it is for.
 You may find this lesson slow-paced compared to others.
 The topics covered in this lesson are very important to solidfying your understanding of basic GIT concepts.

 > I define a software as a way of thinking, a way of doing a particular task.
-Understanding how **Git** thinks is very important.
+Understanding how **Git** thinks is very important if you want to use it properly and efficiently.

 ## Creating a repository
 Open Git Bash, and navigate to your project folder.
 You should have something similar to the screenshot.
 Enter *ls* to view the contents of the directory.
 It should display
-- one image file (the Git logo)
+- an image file (the Git logo)
 - index.html file (Gitting-It homepage)
 - main.css (stylesheet)

 [git bash ls contents project folder]

 To start monitoring this folder with GIT, run the command